GrantC27/solar-farms/README.md

 # Solar Farm MQTT Simulator

 A comprehensive Python-based simulator that generates realistic telemetry data for 150 solar farms worldwide and publishes it to an MQTT broker.
 This project simulates real-world solar farm operations including power generation, environmental conditions, system faults, and maintenance cycles.

+To further extend the application's capabilities, a dedicated data transmission service periodically retrieves telemetry from InfluxDB and forwards it to Google BigQuery.
+This integration facilitates advanced data analysis and business intelligence, enabling the creation of comprehensive visualizations in tools like Apache Superset.
+An example dashboard is showcased below, demonstrating the potential for in-depth operational insights.

 ## Features